clcriswell/DR-RD/docs/CONFIG.md

 - `live_search_summary_tokens`: cap for web-summary tokens.
 - `enable_images`: allow image generation (default `false` for `test` and `deep`).

+When `live_search_enabled` is true, the system will automatically fall back to a web search if the vector index is absent or a RAG lookup returns zero hits, subject to the web-search budget cap.

 Environment variables provide defaults when a mode omits a value:

 ```